FabianWe/etherpadlite-golang/README.md

 An `EtherpadLite` instance has the following fields:

  - APIVersion: The HTTP API version.
-Defaults to TODO.
+Defaults to 1.2.12.
  - BaseParams: A map that contains the parameters that are sent in every request.
 The api key gets added in `NewEtherpadLite`.
  - BaseURL: The URL pointing to the API of your pad, i.e. http://pad.domain/api.
 Defaults to http://localhost:9001/api in `NewEtherpadLite`.
  - Client: The client used to send the GET requests.
 The default Timeout for the Client is 20 seconds.